arke-industries/philotechnica/docs/whatis.md

 Starfall is an upcoming science fiction massively multiplayer 4X game played in your browser.
 4X as in eXplore, eXpand, eXploit, eXterminate – games like Civilization, Master of Orion, or Stellaris focused on building an empire, gaining industry and technology, and subjugating rival empires through diplomacy or war.

-Everyone plays on the same map – no instancing or server shards.
+Everyone plays on the same map – no instancing or segregating users by server.
 Like most strategy games, you’ll have all the tools you need to build an empire as a loner – but allies working together in Organizations can do truly incredible things on a massive scale.
 We expect to see player empires rise and fall, grow and recede from different star systems as time passes.

 Your units and progress persist when you’re offline, so you can drop in and play whenever you please and drop out when life inevitably calls.
 Starfall is intended to be picked up and played when you have time and played from almost anywhere by virtue of being browser-based.